 SelfieGolf Record Golf Swing

-The SelfieGolf Record Golf Swing might not really belong in this article as it’s not actually a swing analyzer.
-It’s basically just a clip that attaches easily to your golf bag, shaft, or (preferably) an alignment stick.
+The SelfieGolf Record Golf Swing might not really belong in this article as it’s not actually a golf swing analyzer.
+It’s basically a clip that easily attaches to your golf bag, shaft, or (preferably) an alignment stick.

 Clip it in place, put your phone in and press record and voila — you’re recording your golf swing.
 That’s it.

 So is it useful?
 Actually, yes.
 It’s much smaller and easier to use than a tripod.
 It’s secure and allows you to position the camera in any position you like.

 It saves you from having to bug someone to hold your camera for you, and it’s easier than trying to balance it on a headcover or something.